Tips and Tools for Logo Programming

 Adding comments to Logo procedures

 Comments are text remarks in a program that are not executed by the computer, but which provide explanation about what the program does.
 When writing Logo procedures, it is often useful to add comments to help remember what is intended by a particular Logo command line.
 In Terrapin Logo, anything that follows a semi-colon (;) up until ENTER, is ignored by the computer.
-This means comments may be added to Logo procedures by preceding them with a semi-colon.
+This means that you can add comments to Logo procedures by preceding them with a semi-colon.

 Since comments are not part of a Logo procedure, they are removed from it when a procedure is defined into workspace to maximize available memory.
 To read comments, a Logo file should be loaded into the editor.
-To preserve comments, a Logo file should be saved from the editor.
+To preserve comments, save your Logo file from the editor.

 A Bigger, Slower, Bolder Turtle